tjelvar-olsson/biologists-guide-to-computing/source/preface.rst

 This book is still a work in progress.
 I would really appreciate your feedback.
 Please send me an `email <tjelvar@biologistsguide2computing.com>`_ to let me know what you think.
-Alternatively you can contact me via twitter `@tjelvar_olsson
+Alternatively you can contact me via Twitter `@tjelvar_olsson
 <https://twitter.com/tjelvar_olsson>`_,
 `@bioguide2comp <https://twitter.com/bioguide2comp>`_ or message me via the `Facebook page <https://www.facebook.com/biologistsguide2computing>`_.